CONTENTS

 1. Situational leadership

-This approach, popularized by Paul Hersey and Ken Blanchard, is based on a simple idea – there is no universal leadership style.
-Effective leaders know how to adjust their behavior according to the people and circumstances involved.
+Popularized by Paul Hersey and Ken Blanchard, this approach is founded on a simple idea – there is no universal leadership style.
+Effective leaders know how to adjust their behavior depending on circumstances and people involved.
 Rather than relying on a single style, leadership is flexible.

-This theory includes four leadership types, each corresponding to employees' autonomy and competence level.
+This theory describes four leadership types, each based on an employees' autonomy and competence levels:

-• Authoritative: Suitable for beginners or inexperienced employees who need clear, precise instructions.
+• Authoritative: Suitable for beginners or inexperienced employees who need clear and precise instructions.
 The leader makes decisions and gives strict instructions to guide action.

-• Persuasive: For developing employees who still lack confidence or expertise.
-The leader remains present to guide and motivate while explaining decisions to encourage learning and buy-in.
+• Persuasive: For developing employees who lack confidence or expertise.
+The leader remains present to guide and motivate, while explaining decisions to encourage learning and engagement.

-• Collaborative: Ideal for teams that have acquired a degree of autonomy.
-The leader encourages exchange and collaboration, involving employees in decision-making to strengthen their commitment.
+• Collaborative: Ideal for teams that have acquired autonomy.
+The leader encourages contribution and collaboration, involving employees in decision-making to strengthen commitment.

 • Delegative: Suitable for autonomous experts who have mastered their field.
 The leader grants great freedom, letting employees make decisions and manage their work independently.